Road Warriors (Atlantic League): History

 The original plan was for the team to be known as the Lehigh Valley Black Diamonds, based in Northampton County, Pennsylvania, where a planned 5,000-seat stadium called the Lehigh Valley Multi-Purpose Sport Complex in Williams Township near Easton, Pennsylvania, was slated to be completed by 1999.
 In the interim, the team played the league's inaugural 1998 season as the Newburgh Black Diamonds at Delano-Hitch Stadium in Newburgh, New York.
 However, the owners of the Lehigh Valley complex and the team filed for bankruptcy and left the stadium unfinished.
 Rather than stay in Newburgh, the league took over the franchise and transformed it into a traveling team.
 In 2000, the team played in a small ballpark in Quakertown, Pennsylvania, with little to no fan support.
 One game had a paid attendance of two people.
 Former Cincinnati Reds third baseman Wayne Krenchicki managed the team from 1998 to 2000 before becoming the manager of the Camden Riversharks from 2001 to 2006.
 The Lehigh Valley Multi-Purpose Sport Complex was demolished in early 2005, without ever hosting a single baseball game.

 The team was renamed the Pennsylvania Road Warriors for the 2002–2004 seasons.
 In 2005, the Lancaster Barnstormers took the place of the Road Warriors.
 When the Nashua Pride left to join the Can-Am League, the league re-established the Road Warriors for the 2006 season to replace the Pride.
 With the move of the Atlantic City Surf to the Can-Am League for the 2007 season, the Road Warriors remained to fill the gaps in the schedule until the Southern Maryland Blue Crabs joined in 2008.
 The Road Warriors returned in 2011 to fill in scheduling holes left by the departing Newark Bears and in 2018 as part of the Bridgeport Bluefish's relocation to High Point, North Carolina; that relocation was scheduled to be completed before the 2019 season.
 They were to be activated again for the 2020 season following the departure of the New Britain Bees to the Futures Collegiate Baseball League, but did not compete as the season was canceled due to the COVID-19 pandemic.
 Following the addition of the Staten Island FerryHawks as the ALPB's ninth team in 2022, the "filler" team spot that would've normally been given to the Road Warriors was purchased by the owners of the Lexington Legends.
-This team, the Wild Health Genomes, shares Wild Health Field with the Legends and, barring the demise of any other current team, is expected to be replaced by an expansion team in Hagerstown, Maryland in 2024.
+This team, the Wild Health Genomes, shared Wild Health Field with the Legends and were replaced by the Spire City Ghost Hounds in 2023 and the Hagerstown Flying Boxcars in 2024.